AntoineSoetewey/statsandr/content/about.md

 This blog is, as its name suggests, about [statistics](/tags/statistics/) and [R](/tags/r/).
 More specifically, it aims at helping academics and professionals working with data to grasp important statistical concepts using examples and plain English.

 When possible, for all statistical concepts covered in this blog, I try to write an article on how to apply them in R (and share the code).
-I also occasionally present some work related to data science using R, news about my research and, to a smaller extent, my journey in the blogging world.
+I also occasionally present some work related to data science & [data visualization](/tags/visualization/) using R, news about my research and, to a smaller extent, my journey in the [blogging](/tags/blogging/) world.

 ## Why?